puppetlabs/puppetlabs-postgresql/README.md

 Sets the baseurl for the PostgreSQL repository.
 Useful if you host your own mirror of the repository.

-Default value: The official PostgreSQL repository.
+Default value: the official PostgreSQL repository.

 ##### `server_package_name`